Facebook: The Business Algorithm Change

 How do I adapt?

 Here are some suggestions to enhance your strategy.
-Don’t focus so much on recorded videos; start utilizing Facebook Live.
+Start utilizing Facebook Live.
 Going live leads to more discussion.
 Comments are flowing and reactions enhance engagement.
 Many people didn’t understand the purpose of Facebook Live at first, because everyone had video options on Instagram and Snapchat, but with this change, the live feature will really help your company flourish.

 Focus on the quality of your post rather than the quantity of posts.
 Now that the “engagement bait” method is dead, really focus in on making a good post.
 When a post is well-created and appealing, more people will respond.